MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

    - if :var:`a` is an :type:`iterable` then the matrix will be filled with values from :var:`a[n]` for :expr:`1 <= n <= #a`.

    The values after the inserted indexes are pushed toward the end of the matrix and discarded if they go beyond the last index.
-If :expr:`ir = nil`, :expr:`jc ~= nil` and :var:`y` is 1D, then the latter is filled using column-major indexes.
+If :expr:`ir == nil`, :expr:`jc ~= nil` and :var:`a` is a 1D :type:`iterable`, then the latter is used to filled the matrix in the column-major order.
 Default: as :func:`mat:getidx()`.

 .. function:: mat:diag()

-   Return a zero square matrix of the same type as :var:`mat` and with its row and column sizes equal to :expr:`#mat`, and with its diagonal filled with the values of the elements of :var:`mat`, i.e. interpreting the matrix as a vector.
+   Return a zero square matrix of the same type as :var:`mat` and with its row and column sizes equal to :expr:`#mat`, and with its diagonal filled with the values of the elements of :var:`mat`, i.e. interpreting the matrix as a diagonal vector.

 .. function:: mat:getdiag (r_)

-   Return a column vector or :var:`r` containing the elements of the diagonal of the real, complex or integer matrix :var:`mat`.
-Note that diagonal indexes can be easily generated for vector-like access using a :type:`range` like :expr:`(1..min(mat:sizes())) * (mat.ncol+1)`.
+   Return a column vector of length :expr:`min(mat.nrow, mat.ncol)` or :var:`r` containing the values of the elements of the diagonal of the real, complex or integer matrix :var:`mat`.

 .. function:: mat:setdiag (a, p_, s_)

-   Return the real, complex or integer matrix :var:`mat` after filling the diagonal with the values given by :var:`a` depending of its kind as described in :func:`mat:setvec()`.
+   Return the real, complex or integer matrix :var:`mat` after filling its diagonal elements with the values given by :var:`a` depending of its kind as described in :func:`mat:setvec()`.

 .. function:: mat:getrow (ir, r_)